 Anyone with children knows the impossible dream of getting them to do things that are “good for them.”
 Snacks are more popular than vegetables, and playing usually trumps schoolwork.
 With Young Chefs Academy one of the developing kid friendly franchises, the best of both worlds come together for a fun, dynamic learning experience.

 “This is not a babysitting business; you are engaging with kids, you are teaching them and they are learning while they enjoy themselves,” says Julie Burleson, CEO.
 “Parents are always looking for meaningful enrichment opportunities for their kids, and we are in an amazing space because everybody is interested in cooking today.”

 The explosion of reality-TV types of cooking shows, especially competitions, has brought Americans back to the kitchen in a big way.
 And as the adult shows have spun off their junior editions, kids have become engaged.
 They devour YouTube videos of their contemporaries battling it out, and they begin to dream of becoming skilled competitors.
 Enter Young Chefs Academy.

-“Most schools have done away with what used to be called home economics, which had a cooking component,” Burleson says.
-“We can fill that gap and do it in such a way that the kids are having a great time and actually doing some cooking — compared to sitting in a classroom or watching a video of someone else doing it.”
+"Most schools have done away with what used to be called home economics, which had a cooking component," Burleson says.
+"We can fill that gap and do it in such a way that the kids are having a great time and actually doing the cooking — compared to sitting in a classroom or watching a video of someone else doing it."

 Many parents enjoy watching their kids learn and cook, and when they see a birthday party in full swing they wonder if adults can join in the fun.
 The answer is a resounding yes.